cendekia/cendekia-blog/about.markdown

 layout: page
 title: About
 permalink: /about/
-description: Learn more about Cendekia and the purpose behind this development journal.
+description: Learn more about BuildSix and the purpose behind this development journal.
 ---

-## About Cendekia
+## About BuildSix

-Cendekia is derived from the Indonesian word for "scholar" or "intellectual" - someone dedicated to knowledge and learning.
-This blog serves as my digital journal for documenting the creation of various software projects from conception to completion.
+BuildSix represents my ambitious goal to build and ship 6 software applications by the end of 2025.
+The name encapsulates both the process (build) and the target (six projects).
+This blog serves as my digital journal for documenting the entire journey from conception to completion of each project.

+## The BuildSix Challenge

+The challenge is simple but ambitious:
+- Build 6 complete software applications by the end of 2025
+- Document the entire process publicly
+- Ship real, usable products that solve actual problems
+- Learn and improve with each successive project

 ## Purpose

 The primary goals of this site are:

 - **Document the Development Process**: Share the real journey of building software, including challenges and solutions
-- **Track Project Progress**: Visualize development timelines and milestones
+- **Track Project Progress**: Visualize development timelines and milestones across all projects
 - **Share Technical Insights**: Explain interesting technical problems and their solutions
 - **Build in Public**: Embrace transparency by sharing both successes and failures

+## Why Build in Public?

+Building in public provides several benefits:
+1. **Accountability**: Public commitment increases motivation to complete projects
+2. **Community Feedback**: Early and continuous feedback improves the final product
+3. **Knowledge Sharing**: Others can learn from both successes and mistakes
+4. **Building an Audience**: Creating in public helps build connections with like-minded developers

 ## About Me